Wodzisław, Świętokrzyskie Voivodeship: History

 The town had a castle, built in mid-16th century by Jan Lanckoroński.
 In the late 17th century, the castle was turned into a palace, and at the same time, first Jewish settlers came to Wodzisław, and in 1720, first synagogue was opened.

 In the Third Partition of Poland in 1795 it was annexed by the Habsburg Empire.
 After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw, and after the duchy's dissolution, from 1815 to 1915, it was part of Russian-controlled Congress Poland.
 According to the 1827 census, Wodzisław had a population of 1,760, with 191 houses.
 By 1857, the population grew to 2,081, with 1,463 Jews.
 In 1865, the town burned in a fire, and in 1869 it lost its town rights.

 On 4 September 1939, during the German invasion of Poland, which started World War II, German troops committed a massacre of 30 Polish refugees from Silesia.
 Afterwards the town was occupied by Germany, and the occupiers committed further massacres and extrajudicial killings.
+A local Polish policeman was murdered by the Russians in the Katyn massacre in 1940.
 In mid-June 1942, the SS committed a massacre of around 50 Jews.
 On 20 November 1942, during the deportation of Jews to Sandomierz, a 64-year-old man was shot by the occupiers for trying to escape.
 In September and October 1943, the German gendarmerie and SS carried out massacres of 318 Jews.
 On 8 July 1944, the German police perpetrated a massacre of 13 Poles during a pacification action.
 There were also multiple instances of executions of one, two or three Poles at a time, including those attempting to escape arrest.
-In January 1945, the Germans executed three men, prisoners of the Auschwitz concentration camp, for attempting to escape while being transported west.